seanox/pdf-service/manual/Introduction.md

 ```

 Template need the annotation `@Resources`.
-This annotation determines where in the ClassPath the resources (e.g. styles,
+This annotation defines where in the ClassPath the resources (CSS, images,
-images, fonts, ...) for the template are located and, if necessary, determines
+fonts, ...) for the template are located and, if necessary, defines the file
-the file name of the template if this cannot be derived from the Java class.
+name of the template if this cannot be derived from the Java class.

 ```java
 import com.fasterxml.jackson.databind.ObjectMapper;